 It was shown quite convincingly by Wittgenstein in the 1930's (i.e., shortly after Gödel's proof) that the best way to look at this situation is as a typical language game (though a new one for math at the time)-i.e., the "true but unprovable" theorems are "true" in a different sense (since they require new axioms to prove them).
 They belong to a different system, or as we ought now to say, to a different intentional context.
-No incompleteness, no loops, no self reference and definitelynot strange!
+No incompleteness, no loops, no self reference and definitely not strange!
 W: "Gödel's proposition, which asserts something about itself, does not mention itself" and "Could it be said: Gödel says that one must also be able to trust a mathematical proof when one wants to conceive it practically, as the proof that the propositional pattern can be constructed according to the rules of proof?
-Or: a mathematical proposition must be capable of being conceived as a proposition of a geometry which is actually applicable to itself.
-And if one does this it comes out that in certain cases it is not possible to rely on a proof."
+Or: a mathematical proposition must be capable of being conceived as a proposition of a geometry which is actually applicable to rely on a proof."
 (RFM p336).
 These remarks barely give a hint at the depth of W's insights into mathematical intentionality, which began with his first writings in 1912 but was most evident in his writings in the 30's and 40's.
-W is regarded as a difficult and opaque writer due to his aphoristic, telegraphic style, but if one starts with his only textbook style work-the Blue and Brown Books --and understands that he is explaining how our evolved higher order thought works, it will all become clear to the persistent.
+W is regarded as a difficult and opaque writer due to his aphoristic, telegraphic style and constant jumping about with seldom and notice that he has changed topics, nor indeed what the topic is, but if one starts with his only textbook style work-the Blue and Brown Books --and understands that he is explaining how our evolved higher order thought works, it will all become clear to the persistent.

 W lectured on these issues in the 1930's and this has been documented in several of his books.
-There are further comments in German in his nachlass (some of it formerly available only on a \$1000 cdrom but now, like nearly all his works, on p2p).
+There are further comments in German in his nachlass (some of it formerly available only on a \$1000 cdrom but now, like nearly all his works, on p2p torrents, libgen, io and b-ok.org.
 Canadian philosopher Victor Rodych has recently written two articles on W and Gödel in the journal Erkenntnis and 4 others on W and math, which I believe constitute a definitive summary of W and the foundations of math.
 He lays to rest the previously popular notion that W did not understand incompleteness (and much else concerning the psychology of math).
-In fact, so far as I can see W is one of very few to this day (and NOT including Gödel! - though see his penetrating comment quoted above) who does.
+In fact, so far as I can see W is one of very few to this day who does (and NOT including Gödel! - though see his penetrating comment quoted above).
 Related forms of "paradox" which exercise H (and countless others) so much was extensively discussed by W with examples in math and language and seems to me a natural consequence of the piecemeal evolution of our symbolic abilities that extends also to music, art, games etc. Those who wish contrary views will find them everywhere and regarding W and math, they may consult Chihara in Philosophical Review V86, p365-81(1977).
-I have much respect for Chihara (I am one of maybe half a dozen people who have read his "A Structural Account of Mathematics" cover to cover) but he fails on many basic issues such as W's explanations of paradoxes as unavoidable and almost always harmless facets of our EP.
+I have much respect for Chihara (I am one of few who have read his "A Structural Account of Mathematics" cover to cover) but he fails on many basic issues such as W's explanations of paradoxes as unavoidable and almost always harmless facets of our EP.